-Oxford Archaeology North (OA North) would like to thank Jamie Gardiner, of Royal Haskoning UK Ltd, and Joanne Nordovics and Philip Catherall, of the Environment Agency, for commissioning and supporting the project.
+Oxford Archaeology North (OA North) would like to thank Jamie Gardiner and Allison Naylor, of Royal Haskoning UK Ltd, and Joanne Nordovics and Philip Catherall, of the Environment Agency, for commissioning and supporting the project.
 Thanks are also expressed to Jamie Lund and Carolanne King of The National Trust for their advice and support.

-The evaluation was directed by Will Gardner, who also compiled the report.
+The evaluation was directed by Will Gardner, who also maintained the watching brief and compiled the report.
 The historical research was carried out by Kathryn Blythe, and Marie Rowland produced the illustrations.
 The report was edited by Ian Miller, who was also responsible for project management.